HiepThanhTran/Career-Consulting/README.md

 ```

 ## Usage
-- After that just run project:
+- After that just run project in localhost with the following command in terminal:

 HTTP Protocol
 ```bash